 As a third sealed switch option, IP-rated devices with splash proof boots combine the sealed characteristics of IP-rated devices with an added splash proof boot.
-If an application requiring an IP-rated switch impacts the safety of either the equipment or human life, designing in such redundancy to ensure the highest level of protection against contamination and disastrous switch failure can be essential.
+In many cases, using an IP-rated switch with a splash proof boot can be considered over design.
+However, if an application requiring an IP-rated switch impacts safety, either of equipment or human life, designing in such redundancy to ensure the highest level of protection against contamination and disastrous switch failure can be essential.